AdobeDocs/journey-optimizer.en/help/using/configuration/archiving-support.md

 Every email message now contains a header called `x-message-profile-id`.
 This header's value is different for each profile: it is unique to each sent email and to its corresponding BCC email copy.

 The `x-message-profile-id` header is also stored in the following system datasets: [AJO Message Feedback Event Dataset](../data/datasets-query-examples.md#message-feedback-event-dataset) (sent emails) and [AJO BCC Feedback Event Dataset](#bcc-reporting) (BCC copies).
-You can query these datasets to reconcile a BCC copy and the corresponding actual sent email.
+You can query these datasets to reconcile the BCC copy and the corresponding actual email.

 * To access these datasets through the user interface, select **[!UICONTROL Data management]** > **[!UICONTROL Datasets]** > **[!UICONTROL Browse]**.
 Learn more on how to access datasets in [this section](../data/get-started-datasets.md#access-datasets).